shoib0005/practice.c/README.md

     printf("Sum is %d\n", a + b);
     return 0;
 }
-Sum, difference, product, and quotient of two numbers
+// 2:Sum, difference, product, and quotient of two numbers
 #include <stdio.h>
 int main() {
     int a, b;